 Two adult lynx were captured in 2001 for collar replacement.
 One lynx was captured in a tomahawk live-trap, the other was treed by hounds and then anesthetized using a jab pole.
 Five adult lynx were captured in 2002; 3 were treed by hounds and 2 were captured in padded leghold traps.
 In 2004, 1 lynx was captured with a Belisle snare and 6 adult lynx were captured in box-traps.
 Trapping effort was substantially increased in winter and spring 2005 and 12 adult lynx were captured and re-collared.
 Eight reintroduced lynx were captured in winter and spring 2006.
-In 2007, 11 reintroduced adult lynx were captured and re-collared and an additional 10 in 2008.
-All lynx captured in Colorado from 2005-2008 were caught in box-traps.
+In 2007, 11 reintroduced adult lynx were captured and re-collared; 10 in 2008 and 11 in 2009.
+All lynx captured in Colorado from 2005-2009were caught in box-traps.

-In addition, as part of the collaring trapping effort, 14 Colorado-born kittens were captured and collared at approximately 10-months of age.
-Seven 2004-born kittens were collared in spring 2005, and 7, 2005-born kittens were collared in spring 2006.
-We were not successful at capturing and collaring any kittens born in 2006 in winter 2006-07.
-We did however, capture 2 adults (approximate age 2 years old) in winter 2006-07 that had no PIT-tags or radio collars.
-We assume these 2 lynx were from litters born in Colorado that were never found at dens (i.e., why there were no PIT-tags).
+In addition, as part of the collaring trapping effort, 16 Colorado-born kittens were captured and collared at approximately 10-months of age.
+Seven 2004-born kittens were collared in spring 2005; 7 2005-born kittens were collared in spring 2006; and 1 2004- and 1 2005 born kitten were first captured and collared in 2009.
+We also captured 3 adults (approximate age 2 years old) in winters 2006-09 that had no PIT-tags or radio collars.
+We assume these 3 lynx were from litters born in Colorado that were never found at dens (i.e., why there were no PIT-tags).
 All lynx captured for collaring or re-collaring were fitted with new Sirtrack TM dual VHF/satellite collars and re-released at their capture locations.

-Seven adult lynx were captured from March 1999-August 27, 2008 because they were in poor body condition (Table 6).
+Seven adult lynx were captured from March 1999-August 31, 2009 because they were in poor body condition (Table 6).
 Five of these lynx were successfully treated at the Frisco Creek Rehabilitation Center and re-released in the Core Release Area.
 One lynx, BC00F07, died from starvation and hypothermia within 1 day of capture at the rehabilitation center.
 Lynx QU04M07 died 3 days after capture at the rehabilitation center.
 Necropsy results documented starvation as the cause of death for this lynx that was precipitated by hydrocephalus and bronchopneumonia (unpublished data T. Spraker, CSUVTH).
+There were no apparent commonalities among these animals.

 Seven lynx were captured (either by CDOW personnel or conservation personnel in other states) because they were in atypical habitat outside the state of Colorado (Table 6).
 They were held at Frisco Creek Rehabilitation Center for a minimum of 3 weeks, fitted with new Sirtrack TM dual VHF/satellite collars and re-released in the Core Release Area in Colorado.
-Five of these 7 lynx were still alive 6 months post-re-release but 3 had already dispersed out of Colorado and 1 stayed in Colorado through August 27, 2008.
+Five of these 7 lynx were still alive 6 months post-re-release but 3 had already dispersed out of Colorado and 1 stayed in Colorado through August 31, 2009.
 Two of these lynx died within 6 months of re-release: 1 died of starvation in Colorado and the other died of unknown causes in Nebraska.
 One lynx captured out of state and re-released currently remains in Colorado.